Mental Health And Dating: 10 Tips For Dating Someone With An Anxiety Disorder

 Anxiety disorders affect people differently, and the fact that your partner has an anxiety disorder does not necessarily mean it will affect your relationship in a negative way.

-Lack of boundaries, codependency, difficulty giving one another space, poor communication, trouble with self-reflection, not having tools to self-soothe or self-reflect when needed, and so on, however, can strain a relationship.
+Lack of boundaries, codependency, difficulty giving one another safe space, poor communication, trouble with self-reflection, not having tools to self-soothe or self-reflect when needed, and so on, however, can strain a relationship.

 If you feel that anxiety is affecting your relationship, it’s important to look at what’s really going on.
 Rather than chalking it up to anxiety, it can help to look at the specific actions and identify specific needs.

 Boundaries are crucial in any relationship.
-It’s vital to have boundaries not just for you, but for the health of the relationship and your partner as well.
+It’s vital to have boundaries not just for you but for the health of the relationship and your partner as well.

-How do you calm someone with anxiety?
+How do you manage to make someone with anxiety calm?

 - Previous Article